kavitagaitonde/Yelpy/README.md

    - [X] Infinite scroll for restaurant results.
    - [X] Implement map view of restaurant results.
 - [X] Filter page
-   - [ ] Implement a custom switch instead of the default UISwitch.
+   - [X] Implement a custom switch instead of the default UISwitch.
+I implemented this by adding images and labels for on and off states respectively directly in the FiltersCell and manipulating these views via isHidden.
+The next step will be to extract these views into a subclass of UISwitch class.
    - [X] Distance filter should expand as in the real Yelp app
    - [X] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [X] Implement the restaurant detail page.